-IKEA had identified one thing that would describe the global habitability even in the future years: the increasing human mobility.
+IKEA identified one thing that would describe the global habitability in the future years:

-- Nowadays, people don’t live 40 years in the same flat or house.
+- People don’t live 40 years in the same flat or house.

-- They tend to move from one place to another, sometimes between different countries.
+- People tend to move from one place to another, sometimes between different countries.

-- The flats are becoming smaller than they were in past times.
+- Flats are becoming smaller than they were in past times.

-So: Why not offering our Customers affordable furniture options at very low prices, for these temporary stages in their lives?
+So: Why not offering Customers affordable furniture at very low prices, for those temporary stages in their lives?

 In order to accomplish this objective, they had to:

-- Deliver the furniture in a massive way, like supermarkets do.
+- Sell the furniture in a massive way, like supermarkets do.

-- Offer sober simple designs that would fit everywhere.
+- Offer sober and designs that would fit everywhere.

-- Establish a very close relation with their suppliers so they can mass-produce their products, lowering the overall costs drastically.
+- Establish a very close relation with its Suppliers so they can mass-produce their products.

-This last point became the real competitive advantage for the (not luxury) furniture market:
+This last point was the Real Competitive Advantage for the (not luxury) furniture market:

-IKEA don’ lower the costs by just not-assembling you the Closet (of course it contributes significantly):
+IKEA doesn’t lower the costs by just not-assembling the furniture:

-- This Closet must be perfectly designed, with no power tools required for assembling it.
+- This Closet is perfectly designed, with no power tools required for assembling it.

-- All the pieces must be within the packaging with not a single exception.
+- All the pieces are inside the packaging with not a single exception.

 All these aspects had to be guaranteed by IKEA’s suppliers.